dimforge/nphysics/README.md

 nphysics
 ========
+**nphysics** is a n-dimensional physics engine for games and animations.

-The most distinctive feature is its genericity wrt the simulation dimension.
+Its most distinctive feature is its genericity wrt the simulation dimension.
 That means you can use it for both 2-dimensional physics and 3-dimensional physics.
-Higher dimensions should be possible but never tested (it you happen to have a 4-dimensional renderer let me know).
+Higher dimensions should be possible but I never tested (it you happen to have a 4-dimensional renderer let me know)!

 ## Why another physics engine?
 There are a lot of physics engine out there.